formsbyair/Documentation/docs/_posts/2024-09-06-workflow-block-same-authoriser.md

 type: platform
 ---

-We've added a new Workflow option if **Authorisation** is enabled
+We've added a new Workflow option if Authorisation is enabled to block users from **approving** submissions that they've **authorised.**

-* Block users from approving submissions they have authorised
+This may be useful if you need to ensure that two different people have checked a submission before it's delivered.